FiditeNemini/artcraft/_develop/docs/local_development/general_setup.md

 This document describes how to run the FakeYou infrastructure on your development machine's bare metal (no containers).

+The applications (binary targets) you might be interested in running include:

+- `storyteller-web`, the HTTP API server
+- `download-job`, which downloads models from the web and stores them in GCS
+- `inference-job`, which downloads models from GCS and executes them

 Database Setup
 --------------